Median Salary

 Getting Licensed in WY

-- Background Check: Fingerprinting and a state/federal background check are required.
-Cost: ~$75.
+- Background Check: Fingerprinting and an FBI background check are required.

 Best Neighborhoods for Real Estate Agents